Home | Vocabulary | Verbs | Videos | Links | Guidelines

 • Guidelines.
 To ensure you can hear the sound files on-line, download and print.

-All individual sound files on AudioFrench.com can be downloaded for personal use to practice off-line on your computer or your portable MP3 player.
+All individual sound files and word videos on AudioFrench.com can be downloaded for personal use to practice off-line on your computer or your portable media player.
 (Please see Terms of Use.)
 You can build your own customized vocabulary lists and integrate into other educational language tools, like flashcard software.
-Word videos, however, will only play on-line.

 Pour votre plaisir, Charles